Due to the ongoing war in Ukraine, we will be temporarily pausing Google and YouTube ads from serving to users located in Russia. Learn more.

 U.S. tax requirements

 Submitting U.S. tax info is required for all monetizing creators, regardless of their location in the world.
-It is also required before new partners with new AdSense accounts can get their first payments.
+It's also required before new partners with new AdSense accounts can get their first payments.
 Learn more about U.S. tax requirements for YouTube earnings and submitting your U.S. tax info to Google.

 Other tax liability